An important story

 Excellent update of a page at Virmuze [network of Virtual Museums] about the US Bombe with information about some components.

-Watch a YouTube video about the US Navy Cryptanalytic Bombe from the Nat’l Crypto Museum
+Watch a YouTube video from the NCM about the US Navy Cryptanalytic Bombe from the Nat’l Crypto Museum

 My favorite page: The incredible amount of production at the US NCML reflected in the By the Numbers page.